h4sski-programming/Minesweeper_v02/redme.md

 ### Purpouse of this project

 Lern more about python by trying to re-create minesweeper game. v01 was a try using Tkinter, but dont know how to make action from "command" on button to other class and there make some actions.
-Tris version I'm going ot use [????]
+Tris version I'm going ot use Tkinter again but in differet way.

 ## Diagram